BenjaminShinar/Books-Resources/c++ Weekly/Episodes_401-500.md

 <details>
 <summary>
-//TODO: add Summary
+Weird things about moves and the move constructor.
 </summary>

 [The Confusing Way Moves Can Be Broken in C++](https://youtu.be/ZuTJAP4oMwg?si=mHZ-vdyrBLPo1NOT)

-if we define a destructor for a a type, we won't get the move operators defined for us. however, the type will still pass the check for `std::is_move_constructible_v`. becuase it actually checks whether we can create an object from the r-value reference, which is true, since it can call the copy constructor.
+if we define a destructor for a a type, we won't get the move operators defined for us. however, the type will still pass the check for `std::is_move_constructible_v`. because it actually checks whether we can create an object from the r-value reference, which is true, since it can call the copy constructor.

 ```cpp
 struct S {